dividedmind/statistics-done-wrong/conclusion.rst

 results.
 A third of meta-analyses are estimated to suffer from this problem.\
 :cite:p:`Kirkham:2010kj`

-.. index:: meta-analyses

-Another review compared meta-analyses to subsequent large randomized controlled trials, considered the gold standard in medicine.
-In over a third of cases, the randomized trial's outcome did not correspond well to the meta-analysis.\
-:cite:p:`LeLorier:1997ww` Other comparisons of meta-analyses to subsequent research found that most results were inflated, with perhaps a fifth representing false positives.\ :cite:p:`Pereira:2011eg`

 .. index:: psychic powers, confidence interval, power; psychic powers

-There is a multitude of physical science papers which misuse confidence intervals.\ :cite:p:`Lanzante:2005hi` And a peer-reviewed psychology paper allegedly providing evidence for psychic powers, on the basis of uncontrolled multiple comparisons in exploratory studies.\ :cite:p:`Wagenmakers:2011tp`
+There are multitudes of physical science papers which misuse confidence intervals.\ :cite:p:`Lanzante:2005hi` And a peer-reviewed psychology paper allegedly providing evidence for psychic powers, on the basis of uncontrolled multiple comparisons in exploratory studies.\ :cite:p:`Wagenmakers:2011tp`